Italy, still searching for answers, buries victims of bridge collapse

 Breaking News Emails

-A state funeral for many of the victims of the collapse was being held on Saturday at the city's convention center, led by archbishop Cardinal Angelo Bagnasco and attended by Italian President Sergio Mattarella and Prime Minister Giuseppe Conte.
+A state funeral for 19 victims of the collapse was held on Saturday at the city's convention center, led by archbishop Cardinal Angelo Bagnasco and attended by Italian President Sergio Mattarella and Prime Minister Giuseppe Conte.

 The collapse "lacerated the heart of Genoa," said Bagnasco.
 In his brief homily, he encouraged citizens to show solidarity, and said "we can build new bridges to walk together" to rise above the tragedy.